Skip to main content

 Capture your best reviewers

-Capture the review style and expertise of your best reviewers, turning institutional knowledge into accessible prompts.
-Analyze their last 30 days of PR reviews, identify patterns in what they value, and transform those insights into a /review-like-[name] skill that anyone can invoke.
-See the Encode a reviewer’s style workflow for the full meta-prompt.
+Capture the review style of your best reviewers by analyzing their last 30 days of PR reviews, identifying patterns, and transforming those insights into a /review-like-[name] skill.
+See the Encode a reviewer’s style workflow.
 See Organization-level skills for how to create skills (including example skills we use at Ona), and AGENTS.md skills for repository-specific workflows.

 Ship code effectively